Loading...

 5. Sealed Pressure Sensor: Similar to gauge pressure sensors, these sensors measure pressure relative to a fixed pressure rather than the varying ambient atmospheric pressure.

-3.0 Strain Gage Based Pressure Sensors
+3. Strain Gage-Based Pressure Sensors

 Strain gauge-based pressure sensors, also known as strain gauge pressure transducers, are one of the most commonly used types of pressure sensors in the field of industrial and scientific measurement.
 These sensors convert the physical parameter of pressure into an electrical signal by measuring the strain (deformation) caused by the applied pressure.